joaomfs/starwars/README.md

 ## Using Postman

-You can use an tool like [Postman](https://www.getpostman.com/).
+You can use a tool like [Postman](https://www.getpostman.com/).
-The planets sent to API must follow the following JSON format:
+The planets sent to the API must follow the following JSON format:

 ```
 {